jesuscuevas/csus_website/tutorials/julia_debugger.md

  [6] top-level scope at REPL[27]:1
 ```

-I didn't immediately notice the error, so I pulled out the debugger and went straight to the help menu to remind myself of the syntax.
+I didn't immediately spot the error based on the stack trace, so I pulled out the debugger and went straight to the help menu to remind myself of the syntax.

 ```julia
 julia> using Debugger